How to make a beautiful DIY magnolia leaf garland to hang in your home for the Christmas holiday.

 I looked online and the prices for a magnolia leaf garland were way more than I was willing to spend.
 Our window is 8 foot long so we need something that’s about 13 feet in length.
 Eeek…that equals a lot of money.

 Not giving up on my plan (because those words aren’t in my vocabulary), I started looking into making my own.
-I don’t have a magnolia tree in my yard, and I don’t know anyone who does, so I bought a box on Etsy (affiliate link).
+I don’t have a magnolia tree in my yard but I do have plenty of neighbors that have them and they were very generous.

-I’ve never done this kind of craft before but figured out a plan and, as soon as they arrived, the hubs and I set to work wrapping 350 magnolia leaves.
+I’ve never done this kind of craft before but figured out a plan and, as soon as they were picked, the hubs and I set to work wrapping the magnolia leaves.

 Supplies for a DIY Magnolia Leaf Garland